 Asbury Park is a resort town in New Jersey that has gradually deteriorated.
 The summer romance and the images on the boardwalk struck a chord with just about anyone who grew up in New Jersey.
 The town provided the name for Springsteen's first album, Greetings From Asbury Park, N.J.

-This evolved out of 2 songs that did not make Springsteen's first album: "Casper" and "Glory Road."
+This evolved out of two songs that did not make Springsteen's first album: "Casper" and "Glory Road."

-E Street Band member Danny Federici played the accordion.
+E Street Band member Danny Federici played the accordion on this track.

 Springsteen whispered his vocal to create a sense of intimacy.